What is Azure Quantum?

 Try out Q# code samples in the online code editor, Code with Azure Quantum, submit your job the to the cloud-based Quantinuum H-Series Emulator, or with one click in the online code editor, open your code in VS Code for the Web and continue working in a pre-configure quantum environment.

 The Azure Quantum website is free of charge and doesn't require an Azure account.
 To get started, all you need is a Microsoft (MSA) email account.
 For more information, see Explore Azure Quantum.

 First-time users automatically get free $500 (USD) Azure Quantum Credits for use with each participating quantum hardware provider.
 If you have consumed all the credits and you need more, you can apply to the Azure Quantum Credits program.

 Start using Azure Quantum is very easy and free of cost for new users.
-To submit your quantum programs and optimization solutions to Azure Quantum you only need two things:
+To submit your quantum programs to Azure Quantum you only need two things:

-- Azure Quantum workspace: An Azure Quantum workspace is a collection of assets associated with running quantum or optimization applications.
+Azure Quantum workspace: An Azure Quantum workspace is a collection of assets associated with running quantum.
 To create an Azure Quantum workspace, go to the Azure portal, select Quick create and it automatically creates the workspace and adds the default providers.
 Or select Advance create, and enter the details of your workspace and choose the providers.

 For more information, see Create an Azure Quantum workspace.